Billie Hanks Jr.

 “Therefore, go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.”
 (Matthew 28:19)

-Billie Hanks Jr., founder of “Operation Multiplication,” was born on May 24, 1944 in San Angelo, TX.
+Billie Hanks Jr., founder of “Becoming a Disciple-Maker,” was born on May 24, 1944 in San Angelo, TX.
 He was reared in a ranching family and at the age of 10 received Jesus Christ as his Savior.
 In his teenage years, he recalls“Every summer I would go to the revival services at my church and, ‘go forward.’”
 I always marked the box saying I wanted to re-dedicate my life to Christ.
 People must have thought I was very worldly!
 The truth isI wasn’tI was just expressing the reality that I genuinely wanted to grow deeper in my faith.
 The problem was, I needed someone to show me how by their example.”

 “Follow my example, as I follow the example of Christ.”
 (1 Corinthians 11:1)